Home > English Site

 Notojofu’s crafting techniques, which serve as the representation of the manufacturing of elaborate Tate- Yoko Kasuri (the splashed pattern created by dyeing the warp and weft threads separately beforehand based on the pattern and finely adjusting the weft threads to match the pattern; warp and weft resist-dyeing) using Notojofu’s unique dyeing techniques, such as Kushioshi Nassen (comb-press dyeing) and rolling Nassen, have been identified as an Intangible Cultural Heritage of Ishikawa prefecture.

 Still today, Notojofu is woven by hand in the traditional manner, and is distinctive for its rustic coloring and high-quality patterns, known as “Kasuri.”
 Its delicate texture is described as similar to a cicada’s wings.
+Also, Its characteristics are ramie’s crispness along with durability.
 Soft and cool, it is often used as a fabric for “Kimonos” to be worn in the hot summer.
+Anyone who wears a Notojofu Kimono even once is sure to agree.
+The rustic colors that fit Noto’s climate and traditional splashed patterns contain refinement and beauty that stand the test of time.

-The YAMAZAKI NOTOJOFU WORKSHOP was founded in 1891.
+The YAMAZAKI NOTOJOFU WORKSHOP, INC. is a textile manufacturer specializing in Notojofu.
+In 1891, our company was founded here in the Noto region, an area known across the nation as one of the most prolific and highest-quality textile production regions in Japan.
 Since then, it is the only weaving workshop to carry on the traditional techniques of Notojofu.
 Although it is now the only remaining weaving workshop, its weavers, who are mostly young people from throughout the prefecture and around Japan, continue to weave in their predecessors’ footsteps.